JordanMartinez/purescript-jordans-reference/03-Build-Tools/Readme.md

 See [The `bower` registry is no longer accepting package submissions](https://discourse.purescript.org/t/the-bower-registry-is-no-longer-accepting-package-submissions/1103/) for more context.

+### Phase 6: Updating JavaScript output to ES modules and delegating bundling to 3rd-party tools

+In PureScript `0.15.0`, we stopped compiling PureScript source code to CommonJS modules and started compiling to ES modules.
+As a result, we dropped the buggy and broken bundler provided via `purs bundle` and instead directed endusers to use 3rd-party bundlers like `esbuild`, `webpack`, and `parecel`.
+Such bundlers often produced smaller bundles than `purs bundle`.
+Moreover, it gave the core team in charge of PureScript one less thing to maintain.

+See the [0.15.0 Migration Guide](https://github.com/purescript/documentation/blob/master/migration-guides/0.15-Migration-Guide.md) for more details.

 ## Overview of Tools

 | Name | Type/Usage | Comments | URL |